 First of all, and most simply, the owner could just fix the violation.
 If the violation isn't very significant, and fixing it wouldn't cost very much, this is likely the best and simplest option.

 However, it isn't always practical or affordable to correct a minor violation of a zoning law.
 For instance, suppose you have just spent a large amount of money and effort remodeling a house to turn it into your dream home.
 You thought you were in total compliance with local zoning laws when you did this, but find out that there is some small, technical violation of Lincoln, California's zoning laws.
 In these cases, you have recourse in the form of a variance.
 You are entitled to petition the local zoning board to grant you a variance, which is an official decision not to apply a certain provision of a zoning law to a single violation.
 These aren't always granted, but generally have to be granted if the violation doesn't interfere with anyone else's use of their property, and doesn't thwart the purposes of local zoning laws.

 Furthermore, zoning ordinances cannot be applied against you retroactively.
 For instance, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you reside in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a Lincoln, California Attorney Help?
+What Can A Lincoln, California Attorney Do?